unbxd/search-JS-library/docs/Methods.md

 This section documents the different methods exposed by the sdk/sdk config that one can use to perform various actions.

+{: .warning }
+> It is important to note that only these JS methods listed on this page are for user's consumption and no other internal methods from the SDK should be overwritten.
+If other SDK methods are overwritten, it could potentially impact the default behavior of the SDK, and we cannot be held responsible for any resulting issues.

 ---
 ## reRender
 Call this function if you want to render the page again.